 The southwest end of the island, called Pirate‘ Lair, is the former pirates hangout.
 Stromatolites, an ancient and very rare form of early life on earth, line the sand bank between the two cays, and anchoring is prohibited anywhere in this harbor.
 A nature trail leads from the beach and goes by a fresh water spring the pirates used.
 Numerous snorkeling and exploring opportunities abound in this area.

 The Visitor Center is open from 9:00 AM until Noon and from 1:00 PM until 4:00 PM Monday through Saturday, and from 9:00 AM till Noon on Sunday.
+Liveaboards may contact the park during normal office hours to schedule overnight mooring balls.
 Park Staff monitor VHF 16 24 hours a day for emergency calls.
-Warderick Wells may only be visited by boat like the 12 passenger charter sailboat Cat Ppalu.
+Warderick Wells may only be visited by boats like the 12 passenger charter liveaboard sailboat Cat Ppalu.

 There is excellent scuba diving and snorkeling just north of Warderick Wells.
 Due to the lack of fishing in the park there is a very healthy population of fish including grouper.